This post was most recently updated on December 8th, 2019

 Let me give you an example.

-Last summer, Mauricio met me in Budapest.
+Last summer, my friend met me in Budapest.
 But since the flight from Budapest to Los Angeles is quite far, and it’s not a very popular route, the fare was very high.

 Instead, it was about $500 cheaper for him to fly direct to Stockholm on one ticket, spend the day and night in Stockholm, and then fly directly to Budapest on another ticket the next day.